 Portfolio Development Workshop

 Students are required to meet with the Office of Prior Learning before writing their ITT 400 portfolios.
 Following this meeting, the student will be enrolled in the free, non-credit-bearing Portfolio Development Workshop.
 This is an online workshop that provides the support and structure students need to assemble the required portfolio components, providing them with feedback as they demonstrate their competencies.
 The workshop, although required, is not a USM course, is not tied to any particular semester, and can be completed at the student’s own pace.

 The written portion of the ITT 400 portfolio must contain the following sections:

 Title Page: This should include your name, date of submission, and name of faculty evaluator.

 Table of Contents

-Letter of Intent: This is a 1-2 page cover letter outlining why you’re attempting the portfolio, how many credits you are attempting to earn, and a brief description of the experiences you will be basing the portfolio on.
+Letter of Intent: This is a 1-2 page cover letter outlining why you’re attempting the portfolio and a brief description of the experiences you will be basing the portfolio on.
 The letter of intent is composed before beginning the portfolio process, so that the PLA Office and Department of Technology can evaluate your proposed portfolio to determine whether your experience is a solid basis on which to base a portfolio for the amount of ITT 400 credits you will need.
 You can access the letter of intent guidelines here.